Sharansebastian/Privileged-Access-Management-PAM-Lab-with-HashiCorp-Vault/README.md

       export VAULT_TOKEN=paste_the_new_token_here

 - Try running the same command from Step 5 again (vault kv get secret/database-admin) — it still works, because the token is still valid.
 Now wait 2 minutes, doing nothing, and run the exact same command again.
 This time, it should fail with a permission/expired error — that expiration failure is Just-in-Time access working exactly as designed.
 Switch back to your Root Token afterward (repeat the set/export command from Step 3) to keep going.

+# Step 7 — Review the audit log (simulating PSM session recording)

+- Real PAM tools log every single access event.
+Let's turn that on and see it for ourselves.
+Back in your second terminal window (with the Root Token active again), type:

+   Windows:

+      vault audit enable file file_path=C:\vault\vault-audit.log

+   Mac:

+      vault audit enable file file_path=/tmp/vault-audit.log

+- Now repeat the retrieval from Step 5 one more time:

+      vault kv get secret/database-admin

+- Then open the log file to see what got recorded:

+  Windows: type "notepad C:\vault\vault-audit.log" and press Enter
+  Mac: "type cat /tmp/vault-audit.log " and press Enter

+- You'll see a dense block of JSON text — don't worry about reading every field.
+Just notice: every single retrieval you just performed is permanently recorded, including the time it happened.
+This is the exact same principle as CyberArk's PSM session recording, just in log form instead of video form.

+# Step 8 — Shut everything down

+Go back to your first terminal window (the one still running vault server -dev) and press Ctrl + C to stop the server.
+Everything you built was local and temporary — closing it removes the dev server completely, which is expected and fine for a learning setup like this.

+# Where i got interested and went in more

+- Added these 4 things:

+  Create two identities: admin, operator

+  Give them different Vault policies: Admin can manage the secret; Operator can retrieve it but cannot modify it.

+  Demonstrate token lifecycle

+     Login/authenticate

+     Receive token
+Use token
+Show TTL/expiration
+Let it expire or revoke it
+Demonstrate that access subsequently fails.
+Show the audit trail
+Authentication event
+Secret read
+Token issuance/use
+Failed unauthorized attempt
+Token revocation/expiration

+can i implement this suggestion in this project